jluedtke/projectAnima/README.md

 ### Prerequisites/Installation

 * Git Clone or Download project at: http://github.com/ajagnic/projectAnima.git
+* Open all of the files in a text editor [i.e. Atom, Sublime]
+* Execute index.html.
+* Enter the correct string of text to the input field to start the game.

+OR

+* View the game on [gh-pages](http://ghpages.stuff)
+* Enter the correct string of text to the input field to start the game.

 ## Accessing the Mainframe

 * On game start, player is displayed the message, "I ----, therefore I am".
-The player is tasked with solving the riddle/thing and entering the correct phrase.
+The player is tasked with solving the riddle and entering the correct phrase.
 By doing this, the game begins, "Booting up, initialization, failed....main functions.. currently offline."

 ## Game Overlay/Hub, Navigating the Mainframe

-* Visual Pane (Top-Left)
+* Visual Panel (Top-Left)

-* Motor Functionality Pane (Top-Middle)
+* Motor Functionality Panel (Top-Middle)

-* Security Authentication Pane (Top-Right)
+* Security Authentication Panel (Top-Right)

-* Security Key Pane (Bottom-Left)
+* Security Key Panel (Bottom-Left)

 * Harmonic Memory Drive (Bottom-Right)